These are some of the most frequently asked questions by our members.

 - A new screen will be presented giving you the option of continuing your login OR renewing your membership.

 - Review your profile information for accuracy and enter your payment information.

 - You will receive an email advising you of the pending status of your membership.

 - The Membership Chairman will validate your membership renewal request.
 This process may take several days.

 - You will receive a second email upon validation of your membership, your name will be added to the 2021 membership list and your credit card charge will be executed.

 - If, for some reason, there is a problem validating your membership renewal, the Membership Chairman will contact you.

 - For more information on renewing your membership, take a minute to review the following video.

 April 1 registration opens for all other DWGA events.

 What are Open Days?

 Our member clubs offer play dates for DWGA members at a reduced fee.
-The schedule of Open Days for 2018 can be found under our Programs listing.
+The schedule for current Open Days can be found under our Programs listing.